FranciscoLozCoding/mkrwan-soilsensor/README.md

 # Deploying The Sensor

-Once you have set up the sensor upload `main.ino` to the sensor as this removes all the unnecessary code that was used to help setup the sensor.
+Once you have set up the sensor upload `main.ino` with `DEBUG=false` to the sensor as this removes all the unnecessary code that was used to help setup the sensor.

 # Future Work
 - It is possible to lower the power consumption even further, [Forum post](https://forum.arduino.cc/t/how-can-i-achieve-the-104-a-power-consumption/619331).